jiu-lin107141137/JiuLin-Blog/blog/en/blogDevLogsDay1.md

 <br>

 ## Purpose
-I will develop a new blog with features like adding new articles, classifying articles with different tags and categories, searching articles with keywords and viewing in various languages, etc. Moreover, I can build my learning portfolio with this, and if I forget things I can recall them by looking up my blogs.
+I will develop a new blog with features like adding new articles, classifying articles with different tags and categories, searching articles with keywords and viewing in various languages, etc. Moreover, I can build my learning portfolio with this, and I can do the review by looking up my blogs.
 <br>

 ## Start up